 Welcome!
-I am an Assistant Professor of Political Science and International Affairs at Northeastern University.
+I am an Associate Professor of Political Science and International Affairs at Northeastern University.

 Recent projects explore the effects of war crimes trials, political apologies, and other transitional justice policies on public opinion and state behavior; the portrayal of international criminal justice in public discourse; and the role of civil society in peace processes.